Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: The restarted shifted CMRH method

 \subsection{Computational cost of the restarted shifted CMRH method}

-Following the idea introduced in our recent work \cite{XMGTZHG,Jing2017}, we present a comparative costs analysis between the shifted CMRH($m$), shifted GMRES($m$) and shifted SGMRES($m$)~\cite{Jing2017} methods.
-The main differences in terms of floating-point operations (FLOPs) between shifted SGMRES($m$) and shifted GMRES($m$) are due to the different costs of the Givens rotations involved in the least-squares solution for the seed system.
-This implies that shifted SGMRES($m$) often requires less FLOPs than shifted GMRES($m$), as it has been verified in our recent work \cite{Jing2017}.
-On the other hand, the shifted CMRH($m$) method may require less FLOPS than both shifted SGMRES($m$) and shifted GMRES($m$) since the Hessenberge procedure is more economical than Arnoldi.
-A comparison of computational costs between various methods for the given dimension $m$ is given in Table~\ref{tabku1}.
+Following the idea introduced in our recent work \cite{XMGTZHG,Jing2017}, in Table~\ref{tabku1} we present a comparative complexity analysis between shifted CMRH($m$), shifted GMRES($m$) and shifted SGMRES($m$) \cite{Jing2017} at equal restarting frequency $m$.
+The main difference in terms of floating-point operations (FLOPs) between shifted SGMRES($m$) and shifted GMRES($m$) is due to the cost of applying the Givens rotations in the least-squares solution for \textit{seed} system.
+Shifted SGMRES($m$) often requires less FLOPs than shifted GMRES($m$)~\cite{Jing2017}.
+On the other hand, shifted CMRH($m$) may require less FLOPS than both shifted SGMRES($m$) and shifted GMRES($m$) that are based on the more costly Arnoldi procedure.